 Lois is a Professor Emerita of Nursing at Trinity Christian College in Palos Heights, Illinois.
 Throughout her career she has held positions in practice, education, research, and administration.
 She worked in hospitals, an HMO, and a steel mill, and taught in four nursing programs: Prairie State College in Chicago Heights, IL; Trinity Christian College in Palos Heights, IL; Valparaiso University in Valparaiso, IN; and St. Xavier University in Chicago, IL.

-It was near her retirement that she and a friend began discussing writing books about their nursing careers.
+It was near her retirement in 2000 that she and a friend began discussing writing books about their nursing careers.
 With a lack of memoirs written by nursing professors describing their career paths, Lois found that her life story as an ordinary suburban sandbox mom who ended up teaching nursing and getting a PhD was needed.
-With a national shortage of registered nurses (over a half million projected this decade) and a shortage of nursing faculty that causes nursing programs to turn qualified applicants away, Lois believes that her book may encourage readers to think about becoming nurses and could also stimulate nurses to think about becoming teachers, both of which would address these critical shortages.
+Thus, Caring Lessons: A Nursing Professor’s Journey of Faith and Self was born.

 - Diploma, Blodgett Memorial Hospital School of Nursing, Grand Rapids, MI, 1962